 Figure 6.
-Sierra Nevada Yellow-legged Frog (Rana sierrae; SNYLF) observations from visual encounter surveys (VES) in the Rattlesnake Creek area in summer 2019.
+Sierra Nevada Yellow-legged Frog (Rana sierrae; SNYLF) observations from visual encounter surveys (VES) in the Rattlesnake Creek area in summer 2020.
 SNYLF letter codes in the legend, which indicate the life stages observed during the most recent survey, are as follows: "A" = adults, "SA" = subadults, and "L" = larvae.

 Figure 7.
-Counts of adult and subadult Sierra Nevada Yellow-legged Frogs (Rana sierrae; SNYLF) detected during surveys in the Rattlesnake Creek area from 2009-2019.
-Histogram only includes observations from Sites IDs 51019 and 51021.
+Counts of adult and subadult Sierra Nevada Yellow-legged Frogs (Rana sierrae; SNYLF) detected during surveys in the Rattlesnake Creek area from 2009-2020.
+The histogram includes observations from Sites IDs 51019, 51021, and 52776.
 CDFW staff have not observed any SNYLF at Site ID 13275 since 2004, during which CDFW staff observed eight adults, 200 recently metamorphosed frogs, 220 larvae, and four egg masses.